paquiteau/pynufft/_sources/overview/CPU_GPU.rst.txt

 Later it was ported to PyCUDA and PyOpenCL, which allows us to leverage the speed of multi-core CPU and GPU.

-Mixing NUFFT_cpu and NUFFT_hsa, or multiple NUFFT_cpu or multiple NUFFT_hsa is possible but has no warranty.
+Mixing NUFFTs with CPU/GPU is possible but has no warranty.

 The class methods are listed in :numref:`dimension_table`